The Exhibition Path by Marcin Wicha

 Wade Graham, Dream Cities

-What were the different architectural utopias of the 20th century, how were they successful, and where they failed, wonders Wade Graham in his informative book.
+What were the different architectural utopias of the 20th century, how were they successful, and where they failed, explains Wade Graham in his book on urbanism and architecture.

 2016

-The deluxe edition of Ryszard Kapuscinski’s most recognizable works.
-For years the most famous Polish non-fiction writer, widely read abroad, Kapuscinski is still a big name in Poland.
+Limited edition of Ryszard Kapuściński’s most recognizable works.
+For years the most famous Polish non-fiction writer, widely read abroad, he is still a big name in Poland.

 2016